-The Department of Functional Ecology, Institute of Botany, Czech Academy of Sciences organizes
+The Department of Experimental and Functional Morphology, Institute of Botany, Czech Academy of Sciences organizes

 PhD course of functional ecology „Go belowground!“

 The course will be focused on theoretical background and practical assessment of plant functional traits which can be found on belowground plant organs in temperate herbs.
 This concerns description and analysis of clonal, bud bank and other plant life–history traits using methods of plant morphology, architecture and anatomy.
 The course will be composed of lectures and practical mini-projects allowing to apply taught methods.
 The course will be held in Penzion Kaminek close to Nove Hrady in South Bohemia.

 Cost 15400 CZK (600 Euro) (accommodation, food, travel to field, lab material).
 Accompanying person: 500 Euro (accommodation and food).

 Instructors: Jitka Klimešová, Jana Martínková, Arinawa L. Filartiga & guests